 As Brad Garlinghouse, Ripple’s CEO, said earlier, “I think it’s inevitable that there’ll be multiple ETFs around different tokens.”
-Which is fair enough.
-Now, the industry is eyeing the next target – the approval of a spot ETF tracking Ethereum.
-This article focuses on spot Ethereum ETFs, exploring their potential approval timeline and how to invest in them.
+And it became true as on May 23, 2024, the industry witnessed the approval of a spot ETF tracking Ethereum.
+So in this article, we will focus on spot ETFs for Ethereum, looking at the possible timing for the launch of ETF trading, the impact on the market, and how to invest in them.

 What is a spot Ethereum ETF?